top of page

 Another thing to consider before applying is your body hair.

-This makes the removal process a lot easier later on and even gives a rough guide on where to place your tape when reapplying next time.
+This makes the removal process a lot easier later on and even gives me a rough guide on where to place my tape for when I go to reapply.

 How's your skin feeling?
 Naked?